owengage/fastnbt/README.md

 ## TODO

-* Full palette for block-based world rendering.
+* Full palette for block-based world rendering (unknown blocks are magenta at the moment)
 * Modify palette colour based on height.
+* Modify palette colour based on biome.
 * Change to visitor-based parser to avoid allocation of Array tags when not needed.
 * Test on Windows.
 * Use newtypes idiom for the various co-ordinate types for safety.
+* serde for deserialisation.
+* Maybe: some sort of interactive map.
+WASM?
+* Maybe: transparent blocks.

 ## Usage